 But if he did that he would only get hungry again anyway, and sooner rather than later.
 So he forced himself to wait, to wait as long as he dared for the life force to come back enough to make it worth his while.
 While he waited he watched Captain Obvious testing his prison and lamenting his fate and attempting to figure out what the hell had happened to him.
 Desire didn’t have to keep them in a cell, of course; any one of them could have escaped in a heartbeat, prison or no, if he ever let them regain their strength enough to do it.
 He just thought it was funny to see them react to being behind bars, to realize they were being held against their will by being faced with the most definitive symbol of imprisonment there was – a cage.

 Obvious got more and more frantic when nothing happened, when his strength didn’t return.
 He started slapping at the bars with his open palms, eventually screaming in frustration and kicking at the metal, raising his leg up in front of him and shoving forward with the flat of his heel.
 It was the kind of kick superheroes often used when busting down doors; it had worked many a time for Captain Obvious.
 He had used it earlier that day breaking down the door at the League of Disposable Criminals and it worked like a charm.
-It had worked well in the past, so Sanjay put every last ounce of what little strength he had into it.
+It had worked so well in the past that Sanjay put every last ounce of what little strength he had into it.

 Instead of tearing apart the cage’s wall like he had intended, the kick tore apart his foot.